wyuenho/webpack-require-chunk-as-module-fail/README.md

-This repo demostrates how Webpack 1 and 2's failure to treat code chunks as requirable modules.
+This repo demostrates how Webpack 1 and 2's failure to deal with dynamic requires.

 Read the READMEs under each directory to find out how to experiment with it.